Finite symmetry groups in physics: A finite version of

 But the finite group has given us something in addition, namely four copies of the real numbers.
 These presumably represent four physical particles, at least three of which we can detect magnetically.
 These four particles are acted on by the finite group on the right, in three cases to change the sign, so that these three appear in a pair of spin states.
 They are invariant under conjugation by $SU(2)$, so under symmetries of macroscopic space.
 But they are not invariant under the left action of the finite group.
 Since we started out modelling spin of electrons and protons, these had better be two of the particles, and the most plausible interpretation of the other two is as the neutron and (electron) neutrino.
 The first three appear in two spin states, the last in only one, as we know also from the Wu experiment \cite{Wu}.
 Thus this action describes the weak interaction, in the form of beta decay:

 Note that this is an action of the finite group, not of the spin group.
 In the standard model \cite{Griffiths}, the weak interaction is described instead by a second copy of $SU(2)$, commuting with the spin group.
 It is of course perfectly possible to define an action of $SU(2)$ on this $4$-dimensional real space, and have this action commute with the spin $SU(2)$, and try to build a model of physics on top.
 But this action is not compatible with the group algebra.
 The standard model therefore puts the weak $SU(2)$ elsewhere, and doubles up the Weyl spinor into a Dirac spinor so that there will be no conflict between the finite action and the continuous action.
 By doing so, however, it breaks the connection between the weak interaction and the spin group, which then has to be put back in by hand, in the form of a mixing between the weak force and electromagnetism.
-In the toy model discussed here, the mixing between magnetism and the weak force happens automatically.

-It is worth analysing the modelling of these particles in a little more detail.
 In the group algebra, the four $1$-dimensional representations contain the following elements:

 We then see that the elements of the group can be interpreted, not as particles, but as quantum numbers of the particles.
 Two quantum numbers are sufficient to distinguish these four particles, so that for example, if $\lambda_i$ and $\lambda_j$ denote the coefficients of $i$ and $j$ respectively, then we can take the charge to be $(\lambda_j-\lambda_i)/2$, and the weak isospin to be $\lambda_j/2$.
 We do not need to specify the coefficient of $k$, that is $\lambda_k=\lambda_i\lambda_j$.